Summer courses abroad

 - The application with attachments must be complete and in correct English; incomplete applications will not be considered.

-- Statement of Purpose/ description of reasons for travel and what you want to get out of your summer course are important in the assessment process (one A4 page).
+- Statement of Purpose/description of reasons for travel and what you want to get out of your summer course are important in the assessment process (1 A4 page).

-- CV – previous qualifications and engagements are reviewed.
+- CV – previous qualifications and activities are reviewed.